aws/aws-fpga/hdk/docs/clspec_013.md

 -   Bit error detection

 AXI-Stream interfaces are used to transmit/receive data.
-The receive AXI-Stream interface adds a CRC\_ERROR signal to signal there were bit errors in a packet and that the packet should be discarded.
-Note the Shell only implements bit error detection, it does not implement bit error correction (i.e. retry protocol for errored packets).
+The receive AXI-Stream interface adds a CRC\_ERROR signal to indicate bit errors in a packet and that the packet should be discarded.
+Note the Shell only implements bit error detection, it does not implement bit error correction (i.e., retry protocol for erroneous packets).
 If a reliable transport is desired, that must be implemented in the CL.

 The inter-FPGA links are connected in a ring topology.
 Any “routing” between the FPGAs is also implemented in the CL.
 For example if FPGA\#0 needs to send data to FPGA\#3, then FPGA\#1 and FPGA\#2 will pass the data along the ring, and FPGA\#3 will consume the data.
-Arbitration for the serial links for pass through and locally generated traffic is also implemented in the CL.
+Arbitration for the serial links for pass-through and locally generated traffic is also implemented in the CL.

 Miscellaneous signals
 ---------------------

-There are some miscellaneous generic signals between Shell and CL.
+There are some miscellaneous generic signals between the Shell and the CL.

 ### PCIe IDs

-There are some signals that must have the PCIe IDs of the CL:
+Some signals must include the PCIe IDs of the CL:

 -   cl\_sh\_id0